TidierOrg/TidierPlots.jl/README.md

 ![](assets/example_point_smooth.png)

-See the documentation for many more examples.
+See the [documentation](https://tidierorg.github.io/TidierData.jl/latest) for many more examples.

+# What's New

+See [NEWS.md](https://github.com/TidierOrg/TidierPlots.jl/blob/main/NEWS.md) for the latest updates.

+# What's Missing

+Lots!
+Please feel free to file an issue and/or submit a pull request to add additional ggplot-based features.
+If it is in ggplot, we want to add it.